Khumi people

-The Khumis (খুমী) are a community inhabiting in the Chittagong Hill Tracts of Bangladesh.
-The Khumis are one of smallest ethnic groups in Bangladesh with a population of only 1214 according to the 1991 census (in the census of 1981 their population was recorded as 1258), though there are another 120,000 across the border in Burma.
+The Khumis are an ethnic group inhabiting the Rakhine and Chin State of Myanmar and the Chittagong Hill Tracts of Bangladesh.
+They have a population of around 14,000 across western Myanmar.
+The Khumis are one of smallest ethnic groups in Bangladesh with a population of only 1,214 according to the 1991 census (in the census of 1981 their population was recorded as 1,258).

 History

 Among the ethnic groups in Chittagong Hill Tracts the Khumis were the war like people.
 Earlier they were very often engaged in internecine or intertrinal warfare with the Bawms and the Mros.
 The Khumis originally lived in Arakan; however, after a fierce battle between them and the Mro, the latter were defeated and fled to the Chittagong Hill Tracts.
 But later the Khumis themselves entered Chittagong Hill Tracts after being defeated by Arakan.

 The term "Khumi" might have originated from a combination of two words in the Khumi language: "Kha," meaning "man," and "Ma," meaning "the best race."
 Together, they signify "the man who excels in racing."
 But according to the Arakanese language, "Kha" translates to "dog," and "Ma" refers to "race," which interprets as "the dog that races best."

+During the East Pakistan period, a large number of Khumis migrated to Myanmar.

 Geographical distribution

 According to the 2022 Bangladeshi census, there are 3,780 Khumi in Bangladesh.
-They mainly concentrated in Bandarban District with 3287 population.
+They mainly concentrated in Bandarban District with a population of 3,287.
+Some also live in Rangamati District.